About Our Fertility Library

 Genes carry instructions that control the development and function of the human body.
 A genetic disorder is a disease caused by a mutation in one gene, by mutations in multiple genes, by a combination of gene mutations and environmental factors, or by damage to chromosomes (the structures that carry genes).

 Male infertility is more common than most people suspect and is almost as likely to be involved in a couple's inability to achieve pregnancy as female infertility.
-The male partner is either the sole or a contributing cause of infertility in approximately 40 percent of infertile couples, according to the American Society for Reproductive Medicine.
 Male infertility may be caused by genetics, lifestyle factors or a problem with the testes.